Assistant Professor Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for assistant professor roles in New Jersey?

-The H-1B is the most common visa for assistant professors, as tenure-track and lecturer positions typically qualify as specialty occupations requiring at least a master's degree or doctoral credential.
+The H-1B visa is the most common visa for assistant professors, as tenure-track and lecturer positions typically qualify as specialty occupations requiring at least a master's degree or doctoral credential.
 The O-1A is an option for candidates with demonstrated scholarly distinction.
-Many new faculty first enter on J-1 exchange visitor status during postdoctoral appointments before transitioning to H-1B upon hire.
+Many new faculty first enter on J-1 visa exchange visitor status during postdoctoral appointments before transitioning to H-1B upon hire.
 Institutions also frequently sponsor EB-1B or EB-2 NIW green card petitions for faculty.

 Which cities in New Jersey have the most assistant professor visa sponsorship jobs?